IrfanJames/SFML_ImGui_Template/README.md

 A Complete Project of Blank App with everything working

-> This Project help you code 80% of an App of Medium Complexity in 4-5 Hours
+> This Project (with its easy simple architecture) helps you to code 80% of an App of Medium Complexity in 4-5 Hours

 ## This project has the following out of the box
 - [x] Already Setup